imjoseangel/sandbox/docs/terminatingpod.md

 ## Extra Tip: Finalizers blocking Kubernetes upgrade

-One or many of your Cluster nodes resources or availability can cause [Pod eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/).
+One or many of your Cluster node resources or availability can cause [Pod eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/).

 >The kubelet monitors resources like memory, disk space, and filesystem inodes on your cluster's nodes.
 When one or more of these resources reach specific consumption levels, the kubelet can proactively fail one or more *Pods* on the node to reclaim resources and prevent starvation.